-The Provision for income taxes decreased for the three months ended March 31, 2024, compared with the three months ended March 31, 2023, primarily driven by a decrease in Income from continuing operations before income taxes in the current year relative to the prior year period, which was higher due to the gain on the sale of the BJ's portfolio.
-The effective tax rate was 28.1% and 28.7% for the same three-month periods, respectively.
-The decrease in the effective tax rate primarily related to discrete benefits in the current year period.
+The Provision for income taxes increased for the three months ended June 30, 2024 primarily driven by an increase in Income from continuing operations before income taxes.
+The effective tax rate was 26.0% for both the three month periods ended June 30, 2024 and 2023.
+The Provision for income taxes decreased for the six months ended June 30, 2024 primarily driven by the decrease in Income from continuing operations before income taxes in the current year relative to the prior year period, which itself was higher due to the gain on the sale of the BJ's portfolio.
+The effective tax rate was 27.1% and 28.3% for the six month periods ended June 30, 2024 and 2023, respectively; the decrease in the effective tax rate was driven primarily by a discrete benefit in the current year period.

 We are under examination by the Internal Revenue Service as well as tax authorities in various states.
-The tax years under examination and open for examination vary by jurisdiction; with some exceptions, the tax returns filed by us are no longer subject to U.S. federal income tax and state and local examinations for the years before 2015 or foreign income tax examinations for years before 2018.
+The tax years under examination and open for examination vary by jurisdiction.
+U.S. Federal income tax returns are no longer subject to examination for years before 2015, and with a few exceptions, state and local income tax returns are no longer subject to examination for years before 2015.
+Foreign income tax returns are no longer subject to examination for years before 2018.